 Ronaldo next?
-11 star names who have previously failed to qualify for the CL
+11 superstars who’ve previously failed to qualify for the CL

 Cristiano Ronaldo and the Europa League.
 It’s impossible to imagine the two mixing together.